 Macon Area Habitat for Humanity Sustainability Fund

-Macon Area Habitat for Humanity adopted a Neighborhood Revitalization model which entails focusing on a single neighborhood to serve more families by responding to community aspirations with an expanded array of products, services and partnerships, empowering residents to revive their neighborhoods and enhance the quality of life.
-Lynmore Estates neighborhood was the first “focus” neighborhood for Macon Area Habitat for Humanity.
+Macon Area Habitat for Humanity adopted a Neighborhood Revitalization model which entails focusing on a neighborhood to serve more families by responding to community aspirations with an expanded array of products, services and partnerships, empowering residents to revive their neighborhoods and enhance the quality of life.
+The Lynmore Estates neighborhood was the first “focus” neighborhood for Macon Area Habitat for Humanity.
 In 2017, the residents celebrated the launch of the Lynmore Estates Neighborhood Association marking a big step forward in sustainable leadership from within the neighborhood.
+In 2021, Lynmore Estates reached a homeownership rate above 60% surpassing the average in Macon-Bibb County.
+Macon Area Habitat for Humanity is continuing to address blight in the neighborhood with an ultimate goal to reduce the blight rate to 8%.

-By the end of 2021, Lynmore Estates will have a homeownership rate near 60% and blight rate below 8% putting it in line with the average in Macon-Bibb County.
-At that time Macon Area Habitat for Humanity will turn its attention to another “focus” neighborhood.
 In an effort to continue to support the Lynmore Estates neighborhood initially, and eventually all other Macon Area Habitat for Humanity neighborhoods, MAHFH created the Sustainability Fund at the Community Foundation of Central Georgia through generous funding from The Peyton Anderson Foundation.
-Through this fund, Lynmore Estates and all future Habitat focus neighborhoods to have access to funds to continue quality of life programs within their neighborhoods.
+Through this fund, Lynmore Estates, Pleasant Hill and all future Habitat focus neighborhoods will have access to funds to continue quality of life programs within their neighborhoods.

 This fund will consider applications for “qualify of life” programming which are open to all residents in Macon Area Habitat for Humanity’s focus neighborhoods.
 Projects must have a positive impact on the neighborhood and should have a plan for future sustainability if it is not a one-time event.

-Grants will be made only for projects in Macon Area Habitat for Humanity’s focus neighborhoods.
-Initially, preference will be given to projects in Lynmore Estates.
+Grants will be made only for projects in Macon Area Habitat for Humanity’s focus neighborhoods, currently Lynmore Estates and Pleasant Hill.

 Average Grant Amount